 “I can’t turn my mind off at night – it races with worry.”

-Although often seen as a sign of depression, rumination is even more common in bipolar disorder and is a frequent part of mania as well.
 A new form of therapy, Rumination-Focused Cognitive Behavior Theraly (RF-CBT), aims to reduce this frustrating symptom.
 RF-CBT has been successful at treating depressions that didn’t respond to traditional treatments.